williamhoos/testrepo/docs/source/api_docs.rst

     * ** ** – response - description of use
     * ** ** – response - other comments

-..
-Attention:: Necessary before OSS begins.

-..
-Note:: Nice to have before OSS community joins.

-..
-Hint:: Future suggestions, if any.

 **Example call**::

  Example request here